#1 Ranked Children’s Hospital by U.S. News & World Report

 There are many ways you can help children and their families get the care they need.

-Transposition of the greater arteries (TGA) is a congenital heart defect, which means children are born with it.
+Transposition of the great arteries (TGA) is a congenital heart defect, which means children are born with it.

 The heart forms during the first eight weeks of fetal development.
 The problems associated with TGA occur in the middle of these weeks, when the aorta and the pulmonary artery each attach to the incorrect heart chamber.
 It isn’t clear what causes congenital heart malformations, including TGA, although in most cases it appears that some combination of genetics and environment is involved.